xvshiting/SpellCor/README.md

 # SpellCor

-SpellCor is a spell correction tools coded fully with PYTHON.
+*SpellCor* is a spell correction tools coded fully with PYTHON.

-We implement this program inspired by JamSpell which writen in C++ and could used with python by swig.
+We implement this program inspired by [*JamSpell*](https://github.com/bakwc/JamSpell) which writen in C++ and could used with python by swig.
-Jamspell is effective due to C++ benefits.
+*Jamspell* is effective due to **C++** benefits.
 However, it's not convenient for developers or anyone who wants to add some features to it.
-Considering the prevalence of python in NLP area, We implement a python version spell correction program works like Jamspell, we call it SpellCor.
+Considering the prevalence of python in NLP area, We implement a python version spell correction program works like **Jamspell**, we call it *SpellCor*.

-Compare with Jamspell, SpellCor is more flexible for Python developer:
+Compare with *Jamspell*, *SpellCor* is more flexible for Python developer:
-* Fully python code, include a python version n-gram language model .
+* Fully python code, include a python version *n-gram* language model .
 * You can easily use your own language model like NN models by writing some pieces of code.
 * Support to filter candidate words by the dictionary pointed by yourself.